Internships and Volunteer Positions

 Most Student Farm interns and volunteers participate in one of the following projects, but there are many other opportunities for students to participate in the Student Farm.
 Let us know if you have an idea!

-The Ecological Garden - a half-acre garden of flowers, vegetables, culinary and medicinal herbs, fruit trees, vines and insectary plants used for teaching ecological horticulture, seed saving and related topics.
-Hours of operation: Ecological Garden work schedules change from quarter to quarter based upon staff and students.
-Consult staff for details.
+A half-acre garden of flowers, vegetables, culinary and medicinal herbs, fruit trees, vines and insectary plants used for teaching ecological horticulture, seed saving and related topics.
+Hours of operation: Ecological Garden work schedules change from quarter to quarter.
 Click here for Ecological Garden internships.

-Market Garden - a seven acre section of the farm where students learn about small scale, organic vegetable production and marketing.
-Produce from the Market Garden is sold through our CSA (community supported agriculture) program, Student Harvests and to UC Davis Dining Services, the ASUCD Coffee House, and the UC Davis Farmers Market.
-Hours of operation: Market Garden interns and volunteers can work in the garden between 8 and 12, M – F. Click here for Market Garden internships.
+A seven acre section of the farm where students learn about small scale, organic vegetable production and marketing by doing it.
+Produce from the Market Garden is sold on campus via our CSA (community supported agriculture) program and through Dining Services abd the ASUCD Coffee House.
+Hours of operation: M – F, 8 and 12.
+Click here for Market Garden internships.